.

 If not, how then how do natural systems create and sustain their purity, balance and peace along with their optimums of diversity and life, yet without producing garbage or pollution?

 Although we and our psyche live excessively indoor lives, extremely separated from nature, we and our psyche are nature.
 This means that the undeniable, purifying, self-correcting and recycling powers found in the flow of natural systems can help us heal our injured psyche if and when we genuinely reconnect it with authentic nature.
-That's when the flow starts again, when we and nature help heal each other for we are united and whole, as of old.
+As demonstrated by the restorative effects of our good experiences in nature, that connection is when the flow starts again, when we and nature help heal each other for we are united and whole, as of old.
 The medical science of nature-connected spiritual, holistic, natural and energy medicine helps us reestablish the flow.

 Although contemporary thinking often scoffs at this nature-connected notion, others applaud the beneficial results this science produces.
 It is important to keep in mind that the wellness of our thinking determines our health, relationships and destiny.